kronosapiens/computing-basics/0-overview/4-shells.md

 `stdin` -> program1 -> program2 -> `stdout`

 This is useful as it allows you to combine simple programs to create more complicated programs, which some people think is a good idea.
 For more on this, and on Unix in general, [check out this classic video](https://www.youtube.com/watch?v=tc4ROCJYbm0).

+# More Practice

+If you would like more practice working with the shell, Codecademy has a free curriculum: https://www.codecademy.com/learn/learn-the-command-line